keptn-sandbox/keptn-on-k3s/README-KeptnForDynatrace.md

 The demo comes with a project called *demo-performance* which has been pre-loaded with a basic JMeter script that can execute requests against ANY URL.
 This can be used for demo purposes to show how Keptn can orchestrate the execution of a test against any monitored service and then evaluate SLI/SLO-based quality gates.

-All you need to do is put a tag on one of your services in Dynatrace called *appundertest* and then use the script *senddeployfinished.sh* and giving it the URL of that service endpoint.
+All you need to do is put a tag on one of your services in Dynatrace called *appundertest* and then use the script *trigger.performance.testing.sh* and giving it the URL of that service endpoint.
 Then wait for the results!

 ![](./images/perfaaservice_animated.gif)

 ## Use Case 3: Auto-Remediation

-**YouTube Tutorial coming Dec 1st:**
+**Watch this Use Case on YouTube:** [Automated Problem Remediation with Keptn & Dynatrace in 5 Minutes](https://www.youtube.com/watch?v=05Mzs-Donr0&list=PLqt2rd0eew1YFx9m8dBFSiGYSBcDuWG38&index=7)

 This demo allows you to have Keptn react to ANY or SOME problems that Dynatrace detects by executing a remediation workflow.
 The remediation workflow will execute either a Python script, bash script or can execute an HTTP webhook.